tetcoin/tetcore/frame/benchmarking/README.md

 The benchmarks included with each pallet are not automatically added to your node.
 To actually execute these benchmarks, you need to implement the `frame_benchmarking::Benchmark` trait.
-You can see an example of how to do this in the [included Substrate node](../../bin/node/runtime/src/lib.rs).
+You can see an example of how to do this in the [included Tetcore node](../../bin/node/runtime/src/lib.rs).

 Assuming there are already some benchmarks set up on your node, you just need to add another